GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/printing/index.md

 * A `SubmitJobRequest` structure, which specifies the printer to use, and the file or date to print.
 This structure contains a reference to the `ticket` structure.
 * A blob of the file or data to print.

-Calling `submitJob()` will trigger a dialog box asking the user to confirm printing.
-Use the [`PrintingAPIExtensionsAllowlist`](https://chromeenterprise.google/policies/#PrintingAPIExtensionsAllowlist") to bypass promting.
+Calling `submitJob()` triggers a dialog box asking the user to confirm printing.
+Use the [`PrintingAPIExtensionsAllowlist`](https://chromeenterprise.google/policies/#PrintingAPIExtensionsAllowlist") to bypass confirmation.

 This is a simplified version of the printing example.
 Notice that the `ticket` is attached to the `SubmitJobRequest` structure (line 8) and that the data to print is converted to a blob (line 10).
 Getting the ID of the printer (line 1) is more complicated [in the sample](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/api-samples/printing)than is shown here.